 Our interdisciplinaryMPH degree program allows students to apply cutting edge scientific and technical knowledge to preventing disease and promoting wellness through organized community efforts.
 The diversity and complexity of today's public health concerns require practitioners who understand the political, ethical, economic, and scientific concerns involved in addressing the great challenges to the modern world.
-The school's unique focus on linking academic studies with a broad base of knowledge, skills and experience necessary to meet today's public health challenges.
+The school's unique focus is on linking academic studies with a broad base of knowledge, skills, and experience prepares students to effectively meet today's public health challenges.
 Students may choose to concentrate in biomedical sciences, biostatistics, environmental health, epidemiology, health policy and management, social behavior and community health, or public health practice.
 Students with an interest in global health, health disparities, or public health surveillance and preparedness may add a graduate certificate to their program of study for a second area of expertise.

 Graduates completing the Biomedical Sciences concentration will understand the biomedical basis of public health, including the molecular basis of disease and implications for public health programs.
 Students will acquire a foundation of knowledge in the core areas of biomedical sciences, and understand the fundamental role of the biomedical sciences in public health, in particular, in the detection, treatment and prevention of genetic, infectious, and other human diseases.
 They will understand the strengths and limitations of various laboratory methodologies and their application to public health problems.

 Graduates completing the Biostatistics concentration will be prepared to serve as collaborators in public health projects, providing expert advice on the use of statistics in analysis of public health data.
 Students will acquire a foundation of knowledge in the core areas of statistical science, develop skills in defining a problem and determining the variables that are relevant to solving a public health problem, understand the appropriate use of data, the integrity of data sets, and how data might be used in public health issues, and acquire specialized knowledge in two areas of statistical science.

 Graduates completing the Epidemiology concentration will understand the design, application and interpretation of epidemiological studies of public health problems in the community.
 Students will become familiar with the range of epidemiologic practice, including surveillance, etiologic investigation, and the evaluation of preventive interventions.

 They will be able to define, compute and interpret fundamental epidemiologic measures, explain the principles and the strengths and weaknesses of epidemiologic study designs, know how to apply the fundamental techniques for selection of study populations, have experience with techniques for collecting data and evaluating quality of data, demonstrate basic skills for managing computer-based data, and demonstrate the ability to interpret and present the results of epidemiological research.